jweezy24/CsProject3/README.md

 ## Getting Started

 Make sure to look at installing before starting the program.

-To run the local client, run the command `python3 ./pong/pong.py`.
+To run the local client, run the command `python3 /pong.py` in the ./pong directory.
 This will run the game.
 The game will load into a searching screen.
 In this screen UDP packets are broadcasted over the user's local internet looking for the match making server.
 To launch the server, run from the parent directory, `python3 ./server/serverMain.py`.
 You will need another player on that network to play with you.

 ## Functionality